vivek09pathak/Behavioural_cloning/writeup_template.md

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+Training data was chosen from the Udacity sample provided to use the data for further increasing the data I flipped the data which increased 3 time for both three cameras view each.

 ### Model Architecture and Training Strategy